Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 (C) Reports of abuse or neglect or investigation reports under Tenn.
 Code Ann.

-§§ 37-1-401 through 37-1-411.
-The court shall appoint a guardian ad litem for every child who is or may be the subject of such report.
+(i) The court shall appoint a guardian ad litem for every child who is or may be the subject of such report.
 The appointment of the guardian ad litem shall be made upon the filing of the petition or upon the court's own motion, based upon knowledge or reasonable belief that the child may have been abused or neglected.
 The child who is or may be the subject of a report or investigation of abuse or neglect shall not be required to request appointment of counsel.
-A single guardian ad litem shall be appointed to represent an entire sibling group unless the court finds that conflicting interests require the appointment of more than one guardian.
-For purposes of this subsection, the compensation limits established in section 2 apply to each guardian ad litem appointed rather than to each child.;

-(D) Proceedings to terminate parental rights.
-The court shall appoint a guardian ad litem for the child, unless the termination is uncontested.
+(i) The court shall appoint a guardian ad litem for the child, unless the termination is uncontested.
 The child who is or may be the subject of proceedings to terminate parental rights shall not be required to request appointment of counsel.
 A single guardian ad litem shall be appointed to represent an entire sibling group unless the court finds that conflicting interests require the appointment of more than one guardian.
-For purposes of this subsection, the compensation limits established in section 2 apply to each guardian ad litem appointed rather than to each child; and

-(F) Adoption proceedings in which the court appoints a guardian ad litem for the child or children pursuant to Public Chapter 409 of the 111th General Assembly.
+(F) Adoption proceedings in which the court appoints a guardian ad litem for the child or children pursuant to Tenn.
+Code Ann. § 36-1-146.

-(e)(1) Except in cases under Sections 1(d)(1)(F) proceedings under the mental health law, 1(d)(1)(G) proceedings for guardianship under Title 34, and 1(d)(2)(A) juvenile delinquency proceedings, whenever a party to any case in section 1(d) requests the appointment of counsel, the party shall be required to complete and submit to the court an Affidavit of Indigency Form provided by the Administrative Office of the Courts, herein “AOC”.
+(e)(1) Except in cases under Sections 1(d)(1)(F) proceedings under the mental health law, 1(d)(1)(G) proceedings for guardianship under Tenn.
+Code Ann.
+Title 34, and 1(d)(2)(A) juvenile delinquency proceedings, whenever a party to any case in section 1(d) requests the appointment of counsel, the party shall be required to complete and submit to the court an Affidavit of Indigency Form provided by the AOC

-(4)(A) When appointing counsel for an indigent defendant pursuant to section 1(e)(3), the court shall appoint the district public defender’s office, the state post-conviction defender’s office, or other attorneys employed by the state for indigent defense (herein "public defender") if qualified pursuant to this rule and no conflict of interest exists, unless in the sound discretion of the trial judge appointment of other counsel is necessary.
+(4)(A) When appointing counsel for an indigent defendant pursuant to section 1(e)(3), the court shall appoint the district public defender's office, the state post-conviction defender's office, or other attorneys employed by the state for indigent defense (herein “public defender”) if qualified pursuant to this rule and no conflict of interest exists, unless in the sound discretion of the trial judge appointment of other counsel is necessary.
 Appointment of public defenders shall be subject to the limitations of Tenn.
-Code Ann. §§ 8-14-201 et seq.
+Code Ann.§§ 8-14-201 et seq.

 (B) If a conflict of interest exists as provided in Tennessee Rules of Professional Conduct 1.7 or the public defender is not qualified pursuant to this rule, the court shall designate counsel from the roster of private attorneys maintained pursuant to section 1(b).